The Best Mashed Potatoes

 - Sour Cream: Add 2 tablespoons of sour cream, plus more to taste if desired.
 Sour cream makes the potatoes extra creamy and adds a slightly tangy flavor.

-- Garlic Mashed Potatoes: For easy garlic mashed potatoes, stir in garlic powder, starting with 1/4 teaspoon and then adding more to taste.
+- Garlic Mashed Potatoes: For easy garlic mashed potatoes, stir in garlic powder, starting with 1/4 teaspoon and then adding more to taste or try my garlic mashed potatoes recipe with roasted garlic.

 - Herb Mashed Potatoes: Chives are a classic addition to mashed potatoes.
 Or, add other fresh herbs such as parsley, thyme or sage.
 If you want to add dried herbs, oregano, thyme and basil are good options.